LeonardoZV/async-client-server-communication/README.md

 ![example-architecture](./webhooks/images/example-architecture.drawio.png)

 1. Source Server publishes the message in a AWS SNS topic.
-2. AWS SNS pushes the message to the destination by using one of the fanout methods (HTTP/S POST is one of them).
+2. AWS SNS pushes the message to the destination by using one of the fanout methods, like HTTP/S POST.
 3. In case of a failure and after all retries, the message is published in a SQS queue for the desired error handling.

 ## ~~HTTP/2 Push (Server-to-Browser Communication)~~ :skull: